State Visit to UK: Day 3

-King Felipe and Queen Letizia bid formal goodbyes to Queen Elizabeth and the Duke of Edinburgh at Buckingham Palace this morning.
+King Felipe and Queen Letizia bade formal goodbyes to Queen Elizabeth and the Duke of Edinburgh at Buckingham Palace this morning.

 This was a poignant moment - it's probably the final time we will see Prince Philip on State Visit duties as he is set to retire in the Fall.

-For the occasion, the Spanish queen channelled an elegant 1940's style in a satin midi skirt and white surplice neck blouse (unidentified).
+For the occasion, the Spanish queen channelled an elegant 1940's style in a satin midi skirt and white surplice neck blouse (currently unidentified).

 Letizia made a sartorial nod to the host nation by stepping out in a skirt by British-born fashion retailer, Topshop.
 She wore the brand's Pleat Front Prom Skirt (£80) in a chic champagne colourway.
 The full skirt sits high on the waist with pretty front pleated panels and comes in a midi length.
 The skirt has sold out at Topshop but is currently available in very limited sizes at Selfridges.

 Letizia offset the soft pink hue with merlot accents.
 On her feet she wore the LODI burgundy suede ankle strap pumps which she recently debuted at the Madrid Book Fair in May.

 She carried a fun straw clutch by Spanish brand Suma Cruz who posted a photo of the bag on their Instagram page.
 It is reportedly a handmade piece especially for the queen.

 Letizia again accessorized with Queen Sofia's gold set acorn pearl drop earrings which she first wore for the commencement of the State Visit.